 (Percutaneous Endoscopic Gastrostomy)

 A percutaneous endoscopic gastrostomy (PEG) tube is a feeding tube that is surgically placed through your abdomen into your stomach.
-During this procedure, your surgeon uses a lighted flexible scope called an endoscope.
-The endoscope allows your surgeon to see inside your stomach as the procedure is being performed.
+During this procedure, your surgeon or gastroenterologist, uses a lighted flexible scope called an endoscope.
+The endoscope allows him or her to see inside your stomach as the procedure is being done.

 A PEG tube may be a good choice for children or adults who can’t eat and drink enough to meet their daily nutrition needs.
 A PEG tube may also help prevent a dangerous condition called aspiration.
 Aspiration can occur if you have trouble swallowing normally and you breathe food or liquids into your lungs.